calebmadrigal/Single-File-Web-Apps/README.md

 * <https://hypervault.github.io> - a file encryption app that runs as a single HTML page, and outputs an HTML file containing both your encrypted data, and the code to decrypt it (if the correct password is provided)
 * <https://tiddlywiki.com/> - a "highly customizable non-linear personal notebook and wiki that runs entirely in a single HTML file"
 * <https://slingcode.net/> - a "personal computing platform in a single html file."
+* <https://feather.wiki/> - "a lightning-fast infinitely extensible tool for creating non-linear notebooks, databases, and wikis.
+Inspired by TiddlyWiki"